We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Preparation is key for a person looking to save time and eat healthful meals.
-Having a healthful meal prepared in advance may prevent reliance on convenience foods, which often contain more sugar, fat, and salt.
+Preparation is key for anyone looking to save time preparing healthy meals.
+It may prevent reliance on convenience foods, which often contain more sugar, fat, and salt.

 Tips to save time include:

-- prepare a couple of one-pot meals at once; often, people can start with the same basic ingredients such as chopped onions, celery, and carrots
+- preparing a couple of one-pot meals at once, which may include the same basic ingredients such as:

-- use frozen vegetables and canned beans and pulses
+- using frozen vegetables and canned beans and pulses

 To save money

-People looking to save money on their grocery shop need not change where they buy their food or feel they need to restrict what they are buying.
+People who want to save money on their groceries do not need to change where they buy their food or restrict what they are buying.

-- buy fresh seasonal produce as it is usually cheaper
+- buying fresh seasonal produce, which is usually cheaper

-- buy in bulk or take advantage of offers on healthful foods
+- buying in bulk or taking advantage of offers on healthy foods

-- use dried pulses and beans as they are cheap and healthy
+- incorporating dried pulses and beans, which are inexpensive, filling, and healthy

 To save food waste